 |

-The two most important ones are GPS 1PPS
+important ones are GPS 1PPS accuracy and VCXO

-We know that the worst case accuracy of the 1PPS
+stability.
+We know that the worst case accuracy

-practice though, short term GPS 1PPS accuracy is
+though, short term GPS 1PPS accuracy is more

-the longer you integrate the 1PPS GPS signal
+integrate the 1PPS GPS signal for, the better

 the accuracy will be.
 But the drawback of this

-drift.
-Of course, the better the VCXO, the more
+might) drift.
+Of course, the better the VCXO,

 stabilize there.
 Eventually, the VCXO drifted or